Grants vs debt vs equity UK SME funding blog cover

 This article is part of our non-dilutive funding guide for UK SMEs, a resource hub on how UK founders raise growth capital without giving up equity.

-UK SMEs raise capital in 3 different ways: grants, debt, and equity.
-They sound interchangeable, and a lot of founders treat them that way.
-They aren't.
+UK SMEs raise capital in different ways, including through grants, debt, and equity.
 Each has a different cost profile, a different time horizon, a different effect on ownership, and a different set of businesses it suits.

 This guide maps all 3, side by side, and shows where each fits in the SME lifecycle.